pingcap/docs/performance-tuning-overview.md

 1. Define a tuning objective.
 2. Establish a performance baseline.
-3. Locate bottlenecks in user response time.
+3. Identify bottlenecks in user response time.
-4. Propose tuning solutions, assess the benefits, risks, and costs of each solution
+4. Propose tuning solutions, evaluates the benefits, risks, and costs of each solution
-5. Implement the tuning process.
+5. Implement the tuning solution.
 6. Evaluate the tuning results.

 To achieve the tuning objective of a performance tuning project, you usually need to repeat Step 2 to Step 6 multiple times.